 Rose River Loop

 This hike is one of our most-repeated hikes in Shenandoah National Park.
 It has some great views of running water throughout the trail.
-This isn’t the most secluded trail since it does connect to Dark Hollow Falls.
+This isn’t the most secluded trail since it connects to Dark Hollow Falls.
 However, you should normally only come across a few other people on this trail.
-There are some good places to camp and also do some trout-fishing along the river.
+There are some good places to do some trout-fishing along the river.
 The man pictured a few photos down had caught a 8.5 inch trout the day before at the same spot.
-Please see the fishing regulations if you’re interested in fishing.

 You can see from some of Christine’s pictures that there is really a lot of nice water to see on this trail.
 I highly recommend doing this if you have a day or two in the park.

 As I usually like to comment, there is a geocache located here.
 For those that are unaware, physical geocaches are not allowed in National Parks.
 However, there is a small cemetery located off of the fire road that is considered private land and not owned by the Park Service.
 The cemetery was used by the people who used to live in the mountain hollows before the government took their land for the park in the early 1900’s.
 The Cave family gave permission for a geocache to be placed here called Viking Treasure Cave.
 ETA: This cache has since been removed from the park (September 2010)